AEN-Nyathi/PA-Catering/bussnissplan.md

 ## Executive Summary

-Central Eatery PTY Ltd, located on Ngugunyani Dr Street, Phalaborwa, Lulekani, aims to revolutionize convenience in the area by offering both affordable, high-quality meals and competitively priced luxury car washes.
+Malalang PTY Ltd, located on Ngugunyani Dr Street, Phalaborwa, Lulekani, aims to revolutionize convenience in the area by offering both affordable, high-quality meals and competitively priced luxury car washes.
 Our tagline, “Every bite is a delight.
 Every wash is a luxury,” reflects our commitment to providing a premium experience in both our food service and car care offerings.

 **Vision:** Become Lulekani’s premier destination for combined food and car care services, driven by innovation, quality, and community trust.